ngusadeep/ngusadeep/README.md

 ## 👋 Hi there!

-I'm **Ngusa**, a passionate **Software Engineer** dedicated to building full-stack web and mobile applications with modern technologies — always learning, always creating.
+I'm **Ngusa**, a passionate **Tech Enthusiast** dedicated to building full-stack web and mobile applications with modern technologies — always learning, always creating.

 ---